 A Missions Team or Point-Person

-Frequent Presentation about Alliance Work Overseas
+Frequent Promotion of Alliance Global Work

 If your leadership team would like to take a vision trip to see our work overseas, please contact Tim Agnello at the District Office.